Responsibilities of a Sales Manager

 5. The government

 The stable growth of a company will help the stockholders in two ways.
-First, they will share a part of the total profits in the form of dividends and secondly, the value of their share will appreciate.
-Accordingly, the management must base their decisions on long range planning and objective forecasting.
+First, they will share a part of the total profits in the form of dividends, and secondly, the value of their share will appreciate.
+Accordingly, the management must base its decisions on long-range planning and objective forecasting.

 The employee contribution must be fully recognized.
-The employees must be assigned the right jobs as per their knowledge, experience, attitudes and interests.
-Additionally, the employees must be made aware of company policies, procedures and objectives.
+The employees must be assigned the right jobs as per their knowledge, experience, attitudes, and interests.
+Additionally, employees must be made aware of company policies, procedures, and objectives.

 Some of the fringe benefits in addition to the salary are:

 - Maternity leave

 - Profit-sharing plans

 - Stock options.
 This is a provision to buy the stock shares of the company at a price lower than the price paid by the company at a price lower than the price paid by the public.

 - Paid vacation